 Last week I wrote about Spelunky as the modern version of the greatness that was the original Super Mario Bros.
 Whereas Spelunky is necessarily contemporary, and never could have existed thirty years ago, Shovel Knight‘s decades-old forebears could have comfortably coexisted with Yacht Club Games’ production.

-While Shovel Knight is by no means just a game that’s dressed like a NES action platformer, it nevertheless is a game that’s dressed like a NES title, and done so more thoroughly and convincingly than slews of indie games in the intervening years.
+While Shovel Knight is by no means just a game that’s dressed like a SNES action platformer, it nevertheless is a game that’s dressed like a SNES title, and done so more thoroughly and convincingly than slews of indie games in the intervening years.

 Shovel Knight has scrolling screen transitions, pixel art, a chiptune soundtrack, a minimal title card, a damsel-in-distress plot, an overlaid-grid world map, secrets in the level tiles, and a screen-top information bar with static elements.
 As clear as it is that this game was influenced by Mega Man, Mario, Castlevania, and even DuckTales, Shovel Knight embodies the style as well as the substance of its parts.